gpolak/FGTranslator/README.md

 ```objective-c
 translator.preferSourceGuess = NO;
 ```
-> Note: unless you definitely know the source language, I recommend leaving smart guessing on **AND** passing the source parameter if available as a hint to the language detector.
+> Note: Unless you definitely know the source language, I recommend leaving smart guessing on **AND** passing the source parameter if available as a hint to the language detector.

-### User Throttles
+### User Throttles *(Google Only)*

-For Google Translate, you can throttle usage on a per-user/device basic by setting a specific user identifier property to the `FGTranslator` instance.
+For Google Translate, you can throttle usage on a per-user/device basis by setting a specific user identifier property in the `FGTranslator` instance.
 See the specific [Google documentation](https://developers.google.com/console/help/new/#cappingusage) for more information.

 ```objective-c
 @property (nonatomic) NSString *quotaUser;
 ```
-This option has no effect on Bing Translate.

 ### Cancel Translation
 ```objective-c